Oxels/BackUP-Engine/README.md

 # - Valdi Haris Adi N (71140004)                              #
 #                                                             #

-This backup scripts only backuping the current directory where this scripts is executed
+This backup scripts backuping the selected folder into the $PWD directory

-Make sure that there is no space for the name of the directory
+Make sure that there is no space for the name of the directory,or it will ERROR